Border bases and order ideals: a polyhedral characterization: Abstract

 \section{Abstract}

-Border bases arise as a canonical generalization of Gröbner bases.
-Unfortunately, so far only border bases containing a reduced Gröbner basis can be computed.
-In this note we extend our previous work \cite{BP2009} to arbitrary order ideals and devise a polyhedral characterization of order ideals and border bases: order ideals that support a border basis correspond one-to-one to integral points of the order ideal polytope.
+Border bases arise as a canonical generalization of Gröbner bases, using order ideals instead of term orderings.
+We provide a polyhedral characterization of all order ideals (and hence all border bases) that are supported by a zero-dimensional ideal: order ideals that support a border basis correspond one-to-one to integral points of the order ideal polytope.
 In particular, we establish a crucial connection between the ideal and its combinatorial structure.
-Based on this characterization we adapt the classical border basis algorithm to allow for computing border bases for arbitrary order ideals, which are \emph{independent} of term orderings.
-We also show that finding a preference-optimal order ideal that supports a border basis is NP-hard.
+Based on this characterization we also provide an adaptation of the border basis algorithm of Kehrein and Kreuzer \cite{kehrein2006cbb} to allow for computing border bases for arbitrary order ideals, given implicitly via maximizing a preference on monomials (variable selection problem), \emph{independent} of term orderings.
+The algorithm requires the same size of resources as the border basis algorithm except for some minor overhead.
+We also show that the underlying variable selection problem of finding an order ideal that supports a border basis is NP-hard and that any linear description of the associated convex hull of all order ideals requires a superpolynomial number of inequalities.